josbeir/cakephp-docs-md/docs/3/en/plugins.md

     /:prefix/:plugin/:controller
     /:prefix/:plugin/:controller/:action

-See the section on [plugin-configuration](#plugin-configuration) for information on how to load plugin specific route files.
+See the section on [Plugin Configuration](#plugin-configuration) for information on how to load plugin specific route files.

-For plugins you did not create with bake, you will also need to edit the **composer.json** file to add your plugin to the autoload classes, this can be done as per the documentation [autoloading-plugin-classes](#autoloading-plugin-classes).
+For plugins you did not create with bake, you will also need to edit the **composer.json** file to add your plugin to the autoload classes, this can be done as per the documentation [Autoloading Plugin Classes](#autoloading-plugin-classes).

 ## Plugin Models